yuri-andrade97/yuri-andrade97/README.md

 - 🌱 I’m currently learning **ReactJS, NextJS**

-- 👯 I’m looking to collaborate on **ReactJS e Projetos de Desenvolvimento WEB**
+- 👯 I’m looking to collaborate on **ReactJS and Web Development Projects**

 - 💬 Ask me about **anything =)**